AAMC Med School Application Fee Assistance

 Step 4: Fill out parental financial information (if applicable)

-If you are under the age of 26 at the time of submission, you’ll be required to submit your parents’ financial information, regardless of your tax filing status.
+If you are under 26 years of age at the time of submission, you’ll be required to submit your parents’ financial information, regardless of your tax filing status.

 Step 5: Review your application